rosamakinen/rosamakinen/README.md

 :books:    Currently studying coding in C and C++ at Hive Helsinki

-:video_game:    Passionate about graphics, game development, and lighting.
+:video_game:    Passionate about graphics, game development, and lighting

 🤓  Exited about creative problem-solving and debugging